mediamicroservices/mm/README.md

 hooray, you've installed mediamicroservices!

 mediamicroservices is dependent on other open source software to run.
-If you do not have the following software, homebrew will install it for you.
+If you do not have the following software when installing mediamicroservices, homebrew will install it for you.

 mediamicroservice dependencies: